ukon1990/subscription-manager/README.md

 Now the difference here, is that you have to store the subscriptions etc into a variable in order to individually unsubscribe.
 With the subscription manager, you can set an id in the options and use unsubscribeById('surname').

-There is also not less repeatable code hopefully.
+The SubscriptionManager should hopefully reduce unnecessary repeated code, for these kinds of things.
 You don't need to do valueChanges.subscribe, and you don't need to add a pipe and takeWhile/Until and all that, if you just want the subscription to terminate upon the first event.
+You can just use the addSingleEvent function instead of the add function.

-You can also get subscription manager to return the list or map of the subscriptions with ``.getMap()`` or ``.getList()``.
+You can also get subscription manager to return the list or map of the subscriptions with ``.getMap()``(only those whom have an ID) or ``.getList()``.

 If you want, you can also do add the ``.pipe(takeWhile(...logic...))`` if you want.